WARNING: EziBarcodes Australia

 All EAN-13 barcode numbers that start with “94” (the New Zealand country prefix) and “50” (the UK country prefix) are owned by GS1.
 GS1 is the only company with the authority to issue barcode numbers that start with the specific country prefix – no other barcode seller worldwide has legal authorisation to do this.

 They will likely be claiming the same once they launch in Australia, falsely advertising that they sell barcode numbers that start with “93”.

-The statement “If you would like your company prefix to be different, just let us know and we will happily modify the country prefix for any barcodes you purchase” is very strange.
-To do this is illegal – the country prefix of a barcode number cannot be modified, it is fixed.
-The only barcode numbers that are allowed to be sold by companies that are not GS1 are ones that start with the US country prefix (usually 06 or 07) – all non-US country prefix barcode numbers are owned by the GS1 organisation in that specific country, and cannot legally be issued by EziBarcodes or any other barcode seller.
+The statement “If you would like your company prefix to be different, just let us know, and we will happily modify the country prefix for any barcodes you purchase” is extraordinary.
+To do this is illegal – the country prefix of a barcode number cannot be modified.
+It is fixed.
+The only barcode numbers allowed to be sold by companies that are not GS1 start with the US country prefix (usually 06 or 07).
+All non-US country prefix barcode numbers are owned by the GS1 organisation in that specific country and cannot legally be issued by EziBarcodes or any other barcode seller.

 Their business Krucial PTY LTD is owned and run from Perth, Australia.
 They have no New Zealand or UK based office, staff, or contact details.

 5. They have made themselves as anonymous as possible – they have extremely little information about themselves, or their company, on their website.

 On their “About Us” page, they refer to themselves as “EziBarcodes” only.
 They don’t provide their company name, company address, business number, business registration details, or the name of their director (or any staff members).
 We had to search for their domain on the NZ Domain Name Commission website to find the company’s name behind the website (we found that Jeremy Stocker purchased the domain on behalf of Krucial PTY LTD in Australia).

 6. They have very little contact information on their website.